thomhastings/attackvector/README.md

 ```

 #### Issue Tracker:
-Please submit all requests for bugfixes and features for our next release cycle to [JIRA](https://bitbucket.org/attackvector/attackvector-linux/issues/new).
+Please submit all requests for bugfixes and features for our next release cycle to [GitHub Issues](https://github.com/ksoona/attackvector/issues).
-We release under an "early, often" philosophy.
+We release under an "early, sometimes" philosophy.
+That whole "early, often" thing didn't work out.

 ##### Target use case(s):
 * Research labs targeting malware servers such as command and control servers.